-When it’s time to replace your air conditioner, many people ask if they can replace the ac without the furnace.
+When it’s time to replace your air conditioner, many people ask ‘can I replace my AC without the furnace?’

 How You Get Heat

 Imagine the three main parts of your central air conditioning system.
 In the heating season, you have a gas flame that typically that heats a metal box.
 Inside that same unit is a blower motor that sends air across the hot metal box, which emits warm air into your rooms.
 And that’s how you get heat.